maex5/tasks/README.md

 ### Task Management
 - Each child has their own set of daily tasks
 - Tasks are represented by emojis for easy recognition
+- Tasks have a modern glass-morphism design
-- Tasks turn pastel green when completed
+- Tasks turn green when completed
-- Progress is shown with animated emoji indicators (😭 → 😢 → 😐 → 🙂 → 😃 → 🤩)
+- Progress is shown with an interactive 3D emoji

-### Visual Design
+### Interactive Elements
-- Custom gradient backgrounds for each child:
-  - Alex: Orange and Blue gradients
-  - Cecci: Pink and Purple gradients
-  - Vicka: Red and Yellow gradients
+- Background gradients animate smoothly
-- Clean, minimalist interface with pure CSS (no UI framework)
+- 3D emoji tilts based on device orientation
-- Smooth animations using Framer Motion
+- Smooth transitions and animations
+- Proper iOS support for transparency and blur effects

 ### Automatic Reset
 - Tasks automatically reset daily
 - Reset timing is based on Finnish timezone
 - Reset occurs at midnight or after 24 hours

+### UI/UX
+- Modern glass-morphism design
+- Smooth animations and transitions
+- Confetti celebration on task completion
+- Custom animated gradient backgrounds for each child
+- Easy navigation between children
+- iOS-optimized interface

 ## Development